 At Oregon PSR, we are doing our part to keep our communities safe from the novel coronavirus (COVID-19).
 Public health experts’ understanding of the situation is evolving rapidly and we encourage you to continually check with the World Health Organization, Centers for Disease Control and Prevention, Oregon Health Authority, Multnomah County Health Department, and any other local county health department for the latest information.

-From now through May 1st, subject to change, Oregon PSR is adopting the following organizational policies, which may affect meetings and events with which we are involved:
+For the foreseeable future, subject to change, Oregon PSR is adopting the following organizational policies, which may affect meetings and events with which we are involved:

 - Staff will not be convening or attending in-person meetings and will instead plan to hold meetings over phone or by video conferencing, or will be postponing meetings until further notice.
 This includes already scheduled meetings, which we are in the process of switching to a virtual format.
 Oregon PSR volunteers are asked to do the same (please email us if you would like assistance setting up video conferencing).